All Episodes

 Your fingerprints are not on it yet.

-And you have a golden identity, opportunity here to identify with and form a bond with a majority of the American voters who desperately want this stuff stopped.
+And you have a golden identity, our opportunity here to identify with and form a bond with a majority of the American voters who desperately want this stuff stopped.

-They want Obamacare repeal.
+They want Obamacare repealed.

 They want the southern border shut down.